trueos/pcbsd/src-qt5/docs/support.rst

 * Before you :ref:`Report a bug`, skim through the archives of the `testing mailing list <http://lists.pcbsd.org/mailman/listinfo/testing>`_ to see if anyone else has reported a similar problem.

-* When reporting a new issue, use a descriptive subject that includes the error and the version of PC-BSD®.
+* When reporting a new issue, use a descriptive subject that includes the error and the version of TrueOS®.
 Ideally, the subject is short (8 words or less) and contains key words about the error.
 An example would be "AppCafe on 10.2-RELEASE-p1 fails to create jail".

-* Ensure that the body of the bug report includes the PC-BSD® version.
+* Ensure that the body of the bug report includes the TrueOS® version.

 * Give a short (2-3 sentences) description of how to recreate the error.
 If there is an error message, include its complete text.

 * Include any other info that may be useful (e.g. this used to work on 10.0).

-* If the problem appears to be hardware related, include a copy of :file:`/var/run/dmesg.boot` as this file shows the hardware that was probed the last time the PC-BSD® system booted.
+* If the problem appears to be hardware related, include a copy of :file:`/var/run/dmesg.boot` as this file shows the hardware that was probed the last time the TrueOS® system booted.

 .. index:: translations
 .. _Become a Translator: